 Picture brain messages symbolically like they do in cartoons with a devil-you and an angel-you on each shoulder arguing their case for you to decide (see Internal Multitudes and Enjoyment Decisions).
 The devil-you often wins and when he does, he gets harder to stop.

 Pleasure and habit are linked.
 Cells that fire together, wire together.
 In other words: Habits are hard to break (see: It’s not me.
 It’s my brain.)

-On one side are symbols of light, innocence and wholesomeness (sappy?) and on the other is the opposite (exciting?).
-In the battle it comes down to focus.
+On one side are symbols of light, innocence and wholesomeness (sappy?) and on the other, just the opposite (exciting?).
+In the battle between it comes down to focus.
 What do you choose to enjoy?

-Enjoyment of life and of healthy beauty is decided by awareness of what we choose to pay attention to.
+Enjoyment of life and of healthy beauty is decided by awareness of what “you” choose to pay attention to.

 Do you take the gentle path of life as represented in Wordsworth’s poem, “I wandered lonely as a cloud; That floats on high o’er vales and hills; When all at once I saw a crowd; A host, of golden daffodils“?
 Or is that boring?
 “Daffodils?
 You’re kidding!”

 Do you prefer your entertainment on the excitingly evil side?
 How about delightful depravity and edgy cruelty that’s funny too?
 What’s your pleasure?
 Do you choose a quiet read, a walk in the park, a pint with a friend, or ‘gorified’ death in a Zombie Apocalypse?